Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Mobile Devices.md

 - **2G**, or 2nd generation, has a max data rate of 64 Kbps with limited network range.
 - **3G** sets the data rate standard at 200 Kbps.
 Both 2G and 3G use traditional telephone circuits.
 - **4G** uses IP instead of traditional telephone circuits and comes in two varieties, WiMax and Long-Term Evolution (LTE).
 It offers a higher range and faster download and upload speeds.
 - **5G** was announced in 2016 and implemented in 2018.
-5G has three classifications: enhanced mobile broadband (eMBB) for cell phone and mobile communication, ultra-reliable low-latency communications (URLLC) for autonomous vehicles and industrial applications, and massive machine-type communications (mMTC) for sensors supporting Internet of Things (IoT) devices.
+5G has three classifications: enhanced mobile broadband (eMBB) for cell phone and mobile communication, Ultra-Reliable Low-Latency Communications (URLLC) for autonomous vehicles and industrial applications, and massive machine-type communications (mMTC) for sensors supporting Internet of Things (IoT) devices.

 #### Hotspot
 A wireless connection method that allows for a **shared cellular internet connection** with Wi-Fi-capable devices.
 To enable the hotspot on an iOS device, go to Settings, then Personal Hotspot, and slide toggle to _On_.
 To enable a hotspot on an Android device, go to Settings, Connections, Mobile Hotspot, then Tethering, and toggle to _On_.